(CNN) -- Here's what you need to know about the Empire State Building.

 Every year on Valentine's Day, couples marry on the 80th floor and become members of the Empire State Building Wedding Club.
 They receive free admission to the observatory each year on February 14 (their anniversary) thereafter.

-Thirty-four people have jumped to their deaths from the Empire State Building.
+Over thirty people have jumped to their deaths from the Empire State Building.

 The Empire State Building Run-Up is an annual race up the stairs to the 86th floor (1,576 steps).